European Jewish Congress: Overview

 Another important issue on the EJC's agenda is preventing nuclear terrorism.
 The EJC was a co-organiser of the International Conference on Preventing Nuclear Catastrophe, which took place in Luxembourg this May and brought together a unique team of more than 50 experts in nuclear non-proliferation from 14 countries, led by Director General of the International Atomic Energy Agency Mohammed ElBaradei.
 Taking into account the level of participants, the conference was the largest and most authoritative gathering to discuss issues of nuclear safety within the past decade.

 The EJC's head office is located in Brussels, with branches operating in Berlin, Paris, Budapest and Strasburg.

 The President of the European Jewish Congress is elected every two years renewable by a "General Assembly" of Jewish community representatives and works in consortium with an elected "Executive" of community presidents.

-In 2007-2022, Moshe Kantor served as President of the EJC.
+In 2007–2022, Moshe Kantor served as President of the EJC.

 Dr Ariel Muzicant, who has served as Vice-President of the EJC since 2012, was unanimously appointed Interim President of the European Jewish Congress on 11 April 2022.

-In May, 2025, Moshe Kantor was re-elected President of the EJC for a fifth term, during the EJC General Assembly in Jerusalem, gathering almost two-thirds of the vote of its delegates, representatives of the European national Jewish communities.
+In May 2025, Moshe Kantor was re-elected President of the EJC for a fifth term, during the EJC General Assembly in Jerusalem, gathering almost two-thirds of the vote of its delegates, representatives of the European national Jewish communities.

+In early June 2026, the Security and Crisis Centre of the EJC (SACC) launched a new version of SENTINEL, an EU-funded platform designed to track and analyse antisemitic incidents across Europe.
+The platform enables filtering content, offering a more detailed and structured overview of trends affecting Jewish communities as well as a tool highlighting sensitive dates in advance as part of risk assessment.
+The initiative is implemented in cooperation with the International Centre for Counter-Terrorism.